Don’t Blame the Squad; End the Killing

 Yikes.
 What exactly did these progressives, most of whom are a part of what’s called “The Squad,” say that was so outside of the bounds of civilized discourse?

-Rep. Ilhan Omar, D-Minn., said that, besides “condemning Hamas’s attacks, we must also oppose an Israeli military response that has already taken the lives of hundreds of Palestinians.”
+Representative Ilhan Omar, Democrat of Minnesota, said that, besides “condemning Hamas’s attacks, we must also oppose an Israeli military response that has already taken the lives of hundreds of Palestinians.”

-Rep. Cori Bush, D-Mo., said she was “heartbroken” by the violence against Israeli civilians but also called for “ending U.S. government support for Israeli military occupation and apartheid.”
+Representative Cori Bush, Democrat of Missouri, said she was “heartbroken” by the violence against Israeli civilians but also called for “ending U.S. government support for Israeli military occupation and apartheid.”

-And Rep. Rashid Tlaib, D-Mich., the only Palestinian-American member of Congress, said “The failure to recognize the violent reality of living under siege, occupation, and apartheid makes no one safer.
+And Representative Rashida Tlaib, Democrat of Michigan, the only Palestinian-American member of Congress, said “The failure to recognize the violent reality of living under siege, occupation, and apartheid makes no one safer.
 No person, no child anywhere should have to suffer or live in fear of violence.
 We cannot ignore the humanity in each other.”

 Such talk has led to the filing of censure resolutions against Tlaib in Congress.
 It also got her chased through the hallways of a House office building by a Fox News reporter demanding to know whether she objected to “Hamas terrorists chopping off babies’ heads,” referring to unverified reports.
 She told the news outlet Michigan Advance, “I do not support the targeting and killing of civilians, whether in Israel or Palestine.”

-Note: Editor's note: This article has been edited to reflect the most recent Palestinian civilian death toll in Gaza as of October 30, 2023.